richafnu/Viva/Viva/engage/eac-answers-overview-set-up.md

 **Answers in Microsoft Viva** is a new experience for people in large organizations to ask and answer questions from one another.
 Use the feature in the Viva Engage Teams app, on the **Answers** tab, and on the **Communities** tab in communities of which the user is a member.

-The Answers feature enables users to ask and get questions answered, connect with subject matter experts, and boost their learning process.
+The Answers feature enables users to ask and get questions answered, connect with subject matter experts, and promote their learning process.
 Natural language processing helps match questions with available answers, and the experience rewards people who contribute to Answers.

 ## Licensing